Delta161/tokenizer/frontend/README.oauth.md

-# OAuth2 Login Test Frontend
+# OAuth2 Session-Based Authentication Frontend

-This is a minimal Vue 3 frontend for testing OAuth2 login flow with the Express.js backend.
+This is a Vue 3 frontend for session-based OAuth2 authentication with the Express.js backend.

+## 🔐 **Authentication Architecture**

+**IMPORTANT**: This frontend uses **session-based authentication only**.
+No JWT tokens are used.

+### Session-Based OAuth Flow:
+1. User clicks "Login with Google/Microsoft/Apple"
+2. Redirected to OAuth provider
+3. Provider redirects to backend callback
+4. **Backend creates session automatically**
+5. **Direct redirect to dashboard** (no frontend callback processing needed)
+6. All API requests use HTTP-only session cookies
+7. Session persists until logout or expiration

 ## Setup